raballew/okd-the-hard-way/docs/00-prerequisites.md

 * Virtual machines

-Whenever you think it is unclear why or how a step in the lab is performed, create a new issue [here](https://github.com/openshift/okd/issues/new/choose).
+Whenever you think it is unclear why or how a step in the lab is performed, create a new issue [here](https://github.com/openshift/okd/issues/new/choose) explaining where you have trouble so that the content necessary to fill the gap can be added.

 ## Time

-The total time needed will vary but without any previous knowledge you will probably need a week or two to complete and understand the lab.
+The total time needed will vary but without any previous knowledge and if you can resist to simply copy-paste the commands without thinking, you will probably need a week or two to complete and understand the lab.

 Next: [Hypervisor](01-hypervisor.md)